 It’s a widely accepted truism that McCoy, Spock, and Kirk represent a Freudian Trio: id, super-ego, and ego respectively.
 If that were the case, then McCoy would be a relentless monster, Spock a moralistic nag, and Kirk deformed by his efforts to reconcile the other two.
 Sorry, Trekkie pop psychologists, but you’ve misread Freud.
-It’s not that legitimate Freudian Trios don’t exist: the diner scene in John Huston’s The Asphalt Jungle provides a good example.
-Kirk, McCoy, and Spock, however, ought instead to be read as a Peircean Trio — i.e., as in the pioneering 19th-century American logician and semiotician C.S.
+It’s not that legitimate Freudian Trios don’t exist: the diner scene in John Huston’s The Asphalt Jungle is one such example, and Bill Griffith’s Zippy comic strip offers another.
+Kirk, McCoy, and Spock, however, ought instead to be read as a Peircean Trio — i.e., as in the pioneering American logician and semiotician C.S.
 Peirce.

 Science Officer Spock proceeds inductively, from particular premises (hard data) to cautiously stated general conclusions; Dr. McCoy, on the other hand, proceeds deductively, diagnosing illnesses and other mysteries by comparing general conclusions (forms and norms that he regards as inviolable laws) with particular premises (unusual symptoms, clues).
 McCoy’s beef with Spock is the emergency room doctor’s with the ultra-cautious laboratory researcher, and vice versa.
 Both agree, however, that intuition and imagination have no place in the reasoning process.
 Kirk, meanwhile, proceeds via what Peirce was the first to name “abductive” reasoning.
 When it comes to resolving irresolvable conundrums, he relies on a mode of reasoning that makes use of inductive and deductive conclusions… but doesn’t exclude intuition and imagination.